How do I get the battery percentage to show on Windows 10? We’ve all been through the “charger run”, haven’t we?

 Displaying battery percentage through a third-party app

-Here’s how to set the program upon your Windows 10 PC:
+Here’s how to set the program on your Windows 10 PC:

 - Download BatteryBar from here;